 But as I said earlier in threefold repetition you would have to claim for a draw.
 But as per this rule, the arbiter can intervene and declare the game as a draw whenever the rule comes into effect.

 In 2018, a chess game was played between Akshat Khamparia and Li Bo.
-In this game threefold repetition occured and Li Bo claimed for it twice but since the claim was not correctly made, it was rejected.
+In this game, threefold repetition occurred and Li Bo claimed for it twice but since the claim was not correctly made, it was rejected.

 The arbiter checked and found that it was correct.
 Now as per the fivefold repetition rule the game ends in a draw immediately.
 So rest all the moves after that were neglected and as a result, the game ended in a draw.

 Sometimes the players who are in a losing position also try to constantly give checks in the hope of getting a draw.
 You can check out my article How Many checks Are Allowed In Chess? in which I have discussed this matter in more detail.

 Now there are many other ways a game can end in a draw apart from these two rules.
 Just imagine that if you were going to repeat the move but then the 50 move rule or the new 75 move rule came into effect.
 (Don’t know about these rules?
 No worries! let’s discuss them in brief.)